Polio eradication: 2011–2015

 In 2011, 650 WPV cases were reported across sixteen countries: the four endemic countries—Pakistan, Afghanistan, Nigeria, and India—as well as twelve others.
 Polio transmission recurred in Angola, Chad and the Democratic Republic of the Congo.
-Kenya reported its first case since 2009, while China reported 21 cases, mostly among the Uyghurs of Hotan prefecture, Xinjiang, the first cases since 1994.
+Kenya reported its first case since 2009, while China reported 21 cases, mostly among the Uyghurs of Hotan prefecture, Xinjiang, the first non-imported cases since 1994.

 The total number of wild-virus cases reported in 2012 was 223, lower than any previous year.
 These were limited to five countries—Nigeria, Pakistan, Afghanistan, Chad, and Niger—of which all except Nigeria had fewer cases than in 2011.
 Several additional countries, Chad, the Democratic Republic of the Congo, Somalia, and Yemen, saw outbreaks of circulating vaccine-derived polio.
 The last reported type 3 case of polio worldwide had its onset 11 November 2012 in Nigeria; the last wild case outside Nigeria was in April 2012 in Pakistan, and its absence from sewage monitoring in Pakistan suggests that active transmission of this strain has ceased there.
 A total of 416 wild-virus cases were reported in 2013, almost double the previous year.
-Of these, cases in endemic countries dropped from 197 to 160, while those in non-endemic countries jumped from 5 to 256 owing to two outbreaks: one in the Horn of Africa, and one in Syria.
+Of these, cases in endemic countries dropped from 197 to 160, while those in non-endemic countries jumped from 5 to 256.
+This was due to outbreaks in Central Africa (focused in Cameroon), the Horn of Africa, and the Middle East (focused in Syria).

 In April 2013, a case of wild polio in Mogadishu was reported, the first in Somalia since 2007.
 By October, over 170 cases had been reported in the country, with more cases in neighboring Kenya and the Somali Region of Ethiopia.

 Routine sewage monitoring in 2012 had detected a WPV1 strain of Pakistani origin in Cairo, sparking a major vaccination push there.
 The strain spread to Israel, where there was widespread environmental detection, but like Egypt, no paralysis cases.
 It had more severe consequences when it spread to neighboring Syria, with the total number of cases eventually reaching 35, the first outbreak there since 1999.